 To remove a join, use one of the previously mentioned methods to access the Joins menu items, and open the Remove Join tool.
 You can use the menu on an open attribute table, the Data tab for a layer or stand-alone table selected in the Contents pane, or the Joins and Relates context menu.

 From the Joins menu, you can also choose to remove all joins.
-This command will ask you to confirm the action, because you cannot undo removing all joins.
+This command asks you to confirm the action, because you cannot undo removing all joins.

 Relate the attributes in one table to another

-Relates can help you discover specific information within your data.
+Relates can help you discover specific information in your data.
 For example, if you select a building, you can find all the tenants that occupy that building.
-Similarly, if you select a tenant, you can find what building it resides in (or several buildings, in the case of a chain of stores in multiple shopping centers—a many-to-many relationship).
+Similarly, if you select a tenant, you can find what building they reside in (or several buildings, in the case of a chain of stores in multiple shopping centers—a many-to-many relationship).
 A relate or relationship class is recommended when using data where a one-to-many or many-to-many relationship exists.

-If a feature class in a geodatabase already participates in a relationship class, you don't need to create a new relate for the tables.
-It will already be available for use and listed in the Related Data menu that you can use to view related data.
+If a feature class in a geodatabase already participates in a relationship class, you don't need to create a relate for the tables.
+It is already available for use and listed in the Related Data menu that you can use to view related data.
 Note that the many-to-many relationship is defined differently when your data is stored in a geodatabase.

 Remove a relate